 Ready, Set…Write!
 How to Conquer the IELTS Writing Task 1 in 5 Easy Steps

-In this post, we’ll look at five steps you can take to walk yourself through this part of the exam.
+In this post, you’ll find five steps you can take to get through this part of the IELTS exam.

 Let’s get started!

 You can’t afford to write a detailed plan, as you only have so much time.
-But guess what?
-If you study the diagram, table or chart you are given, you can actually use that as a plan!
+However, if you study the diagram, table or chart you are given, you can actually use that as a plan!

 For instance, in this example task on the IELTS website, you have a table that shows “the number of students living in the UK gaining English language teacher training qualifications in 2007/8 and 2008/9, and the proportion of male qualifiers.”